tc39-transfer/proposal-random-functions/README.md

 This proposal introduces a number of convenience functions for dealing with random values, to make common random-related use-cases easier to use.
 It groups all of these under a new namespace object - `Random` - for convenience and ease of understanding.

 Goals:
-* To introduce the lowest common set of functionality for random number generation
+* To introduce at least the lowest common set of functionality for generating random numbers
-* To build a consistent and easily understood interface, free of ambiguity
+* To build a consistent and easily understood API

-* In time, to extend the API to the seeded-random-number proposal, making every function in `Random` available to the seeded PRNG
+Applications currently outside the scope of this proposal:
+* Random string functions
+* Specialised probability functions
+* Iterator/Generators

+Anything on this list would ideally require a libray or separate proposal.

 ## Details

 All functions will be available from a global `Random` namespace.
-The functions are split up into three categories: single randoms, lists/arrays of randoms, and array-specified methods.

-Every random number function is in the form [x,y) to be fully consistent.
+The output of every Random numberic function is in the form [x,y) (that is, random value n such that x<=n<y) for consistency.

 ### Single randoms